-We know, a TEFL course with a guaranteed job at the end of it sounds great at first.
-When you’re investing in a course with the intention of pursuing something new and exciting it’s only natural to want some assurance that it’s going to be money well spent.
-But is it as good as it sounds?
+A TEFL course with a guaranteed job at the end of it?
+Sign us up, it sounds fantastic.
+When you’re investing time and money into a course with the express intent of finding something new and exciting, it’s only natural to find a claim of a “guaranteed job” enticing.
+Is it, though, as assured and as good as it sounds?

-There aren’t many courses that claim a job is guaranteed after completion.
-Even the best universities in the world don’t make such claims.
+You won’t find a great many courses that claim a job is yours after completion.
+Think of even the biggest and most reputable universities in the world – they don’t make such extravagant claims.
 Why?
-There are several reasons, but you have to ask why an employer would be prepared to hire someone without an interview?
+Well, plenty of reasons, but ask yourself; if you were an employer, would you be willing to bring someone in, virtually sight unseen and without an interview?

 Why limit yourself?

-You could end up placed in a less-than-ideal location, have to work more hours than you should, and earn less than other positions in the same area.
-Is it worth sacrificing the freedom to choose the right job for you?
+You could end up placed in a less-than-optimal location, having to work more hours than you should.
+What’s more, you’ll likely earn less than other positions in the same area.
+Again, is it worth sacrificing the freedom to choose the right job for you?

 *even without a degree there are plenty of options to TEFL!